 - ai-storage1:

 - 41T total storage

 - uplink to cluster network: 2x 25G

-- /home/<username>
+- o /home/<username>

-- We intend to set user quotas, however, there are no quotas right now.
+- 20G quota per user.

 - o /net/projects:

 - Lives on the home directory server.

 - Idea would be to create a dataset with a quota for people to use.

 - Normal LDAP groups that you are used to and available everywhere else would control access to these directories. e.g. jonaslab, sandlab

 - ai-storage2:

 - 41T total storage

 - uplink to cluster network: 2x 25G

 - /net/scratch: Create yourself a directory /net/scratch/\$USER.
 Use it for whatever you want.

 - Eventually data will be auto deleted after X amount of time.
 Maybe 90 days or whatever we determine makes sense.

 - ai-storage3:

 - zfs mirror with previous snapshots of 'ai-storage1'.

 - NOT a backup.